(Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

 Proof of purchase is not a qualification for the lowest settlement tier, so you don’t have to prove with document evidence, like a purchase receipt, that you made purchases at Old Navy during that time.
 So this means the “Old Navy Misleading Sales Price class action lawsuit qualifies as being a no-proof class action lawsuit in 2022, which seems to be a trending concept.

 You should only participate in a no-proof class action lawsuit settlement truthfully.
-The harmful repercussions of lying to participate in a no-proof settlement can be lifelong.
+The harmful repercussions of lying to join in a no-proof settlement can be lifelong.

 While the timeframe exclusion is designed to prevent claimants from hopping aboard the bandwagon when they were never involved in the first place, there are other restrictions.
 Each restriction prevents false claims from being filed and clogs the justice system’s process.